 Description of the Risk Risk Mitigation Measure Credit Risk Credit Risk is defined as the risk of financial loss resulting from a counterparty being unable to meet its contractual obligations to HBFI in respect of loans or other financial transactions.
 This risk comprises default risk, recovery risk, exposure risk, concentration risk and settlement risk.
-Risk mitigants include HBFI's robust credit review and sanctioning process, adherence to relevant lending and credit policies and procedures, ongoing monitoring and review of facilities.
+Risk mitigants include HBFI's credit review and sanctioning process, adherence to relevant lending and credit policies and procedures, ongoing monitoring and review of facilities.
 Demand Risk The risk that the demand for HBFI's product offering is insufficient to generate a return to cover operating costs.
 This risk is mitigated by ongoing product and strategic reviews to ensure that strategy is aligned to market needs.
 Operational Risk HBFI is exposed to operational risk arising from its internal processes, people and systems or from external events, including weather events or pandemics.
-Key operational risks include system failures, reporting errors, data protection breaches, failure to follow procedures which could potentially result in HBFI failing to meet its objective and/or reputational damage.
+Key operational risks include system failures, reporting errors, data protection breaches and failure to follow procedures which could potentially result in HBFI failing to meet its objective and/or reputational damage.
 This risk is mitigated by an appropriate management and monitoring structure and the ability to leverage the existing systems, processes and controls of the NTMA and external service providers.
-Regulatory Risk The risk that HBFI could be subject to a legal challenge under State Aid rules or the failure by HBFI to meet new or existing regulatory and/or legislative requirements and deadlines or to embed requirements into processes.
+Regulatory Risk The risk that HBFI could be subject to a legal challenge under State Aid rules or the failure by HBFI to meet new or existing regulatory and/ or legislative requirements and deadlines or to embed requirements into processes.
 HBFI must comply with a number of regulatory requirements including data protection law, anti-money laundering legislation and State Aid rules.
 This risk is mitigated by the procurement of a Market Economy Operator Principle report annually and adherence to relevant policies and procedures together with operational support and services provided by NTMA under a Service Level Agreement, including appointment of a Data Protection Officer and a Money Laundering Reporting Officer.
-COVID-19 Risk The risk that HBFI's performance could be negatively impacted by the COVID-19 pandemic across all risk areas.
-This risk is mitigated by initiatives introduced to support the development of business combined with specific controls introduced to mitigate the risks arising from the pandemic.
-An organization-wide review of the impact of COVID-19 and the controls in place was carried out by Management and reviewed by the Audit and Risk Committee.